sopra-fs21-group-10/td-client/README.md

 ![Mainmenu](https://cdn.discordapp.com/attachments/835848514495971338/848487754665164800/mainmenu.PNG)
 This is a screenshot from the mainmenu.

 As you can see there are 4 options from here.
-Edit user settings lets you to edit your username, password and your location.
+Edit user settings lets you edit your username, password and your location.
 Logout brings you back to the loginscreen from before.
 If you have never played a towerdefense game before or want to look at the tutorial you can click on the "manual" button which opens a pdf in a new tab.

 ![Manual](https://cdn.discordapp.com/attachments/835848514495971338/848487756685377546/manual.PNG)
 This is a part of the manual.